mueller-lab/PyFRAP/README.md

 - wget>=3.2
 - gmsh (compiled with TetGen Algorithm) MUST BE Version 2.14.0!

-Note that the installation described [here](https://github.com/alexblaessle/PyFRAP/wiki/Installation#short) installs all necessary requirements.
+Note that the installation described [here](https://github.com/alexblaessle/PyFRAP/wiki/Installation#short) installs all necessary packages.

 ## Getting Started

-### Running PyFRAP GUI
+### Running the PyFRAP GUI

 PyFRAP comes with a comprehensive GUI.
 It can easily be started by clicking on *runPyFRAP.bat* (Windows), *runPyFRAP.command* (OSX) or *runPyFRAP.sh* (Linux).